What are Asset Protection Trusts and why do I need to be wary of these?

 care fees trusts

-There are some providers in the market that will promise you that by setting up a trust (for a fee, sometimes many thousands of pounds), you can exclude assets from means testing for care fees.
-However, while many of these schemes may seem convincing, you should be very wary of them.
+Some providers will promise that by setting up a trust (often charging fees of many thousands of pounds) you can exclude assets from means-testing for care fees.
+While these schemes may sound convincing, you should be very wary of them.

 What is ‘deprivation of assets’?

-• Treat you as though you still own the asset that has been given away;
+• Treat you as though you still own the asset;

-• Recover the value of the asset from the person who received the asset;
+• Recover the value of the asset from the person who received it;

 • Initiate proceedings under the Insolvency Act 1986 to declare you bankrupt;